wilsab30/Application/yaelittle_bio.md

 <ul>
   def before_coding
   <ul>
-    I have been exploring various fields of business and law from inside and around the tech industry. the deeper and closer I got into and to tech the more I liked it. until I decided to make my moves: I moved to the US, and moved on from a career in law to pursue a career in software development.
+    I have been exploring various fields of business and law from inside and around the tech industry. the deeper and closer I got into and to tech the more I liked it.
+So I moved to the US, and moved on from a career in law to pursue a career in software development.
   </ul>
   end
 </ul>